miker704/Strife/patches2.md

     - Switched From Class Based Component for Edit User Avatar to a Function Component.
     - ReStyled Edit User Banner modal.
     - Re-Modeled Edit User Banner modal.
+    - Edit User Banner modal is now more inline to the actual discords version.

 ## Backend Changes